Edward Mitchell Bannister: Legacy

 Bannister was the only major African American artist of the late nineteenth century who developed his talents without European exposure; he was well known in the artistic community of Providence and admired within the wider East Coast art world.
 After his death, he was largely forgotten by art history for almost a century, principally due to racial prejudice.
 His art was often omitted from 20th-century art histories, and his style of melancholic, serene landscapes also fell out of fashion.
 Still, he and his paintings are an indelible part of a refigured relationship between African American culture and the landscapes of Reconstruction-era America.

 Bannister's art continued to be supported by galleries like the Barnett-Aden Gallery and the Art Institute of Chicago.
 Following the civil rights movement in the 1960s, his work was again celebrated and widely collected.
 In collaboration with the Rhode Island School of Design and the Frederick Douglass Institute, the National Museum of African Art held an exhibition titled Edward Mitchell Bannister, 1828–1901: Providence Artist in 1973.
 The Rhode Island Heritage Hall of Fame inducted Bannister in 1976, and Rhode Island College created the Bannister Gallery in 1978 with an inaugural exhibition Four from Providence : Bannister, Prophet, Alston, Jennings.

 The New York-based Kenkebala Gallery held two exhibitions of Bannister's work, one in 1992 curated by Corrinne Jennings in collaboration with the Whitney and one in 2001 on the centennial of Bannister's death.
 From June 9 to October 8, 2018, the Gilbert Stuart Museum held an exhibition honoring Bannister and Carteaux's relationship, "My Greatest Successes Have Come Through Her": The Artistic Partnership of Edward and Christiana Bannister, as part of its Rhode Island Masters exhibition series.
 Bannister's portrait of Christiana Carteaux was the center of the exhibition.

 In September 2017, a Providence City Council committee unanimously voted to rename Magee Street (which had been named after a Rhode Island slave trader) to Bannister Street, in honor of Edward and Christiana Bannister.
 The Providence Art Club unveiled a bronze bust of Bannister made by Providence artist Gage Prentiss in May 2021.
 As of 2018, art historian Anne Louise Avery is compiling the first catalogue raisonné and a major biography of Bannister's work.

+In September 2023, a bronze sculpture of Bannister by artist Gage Prentiss was unveiled in Providence's Market Square.
+Bannister is depicted in life size, sitting on a bench.